Woman's Home Companion: Final years and shutdown

 By the 1940s magazines had moved them away fiction and into more non-fiction coverage with an emphasis on features and articles rather than short stories and serials and the Woman's Home Companion followed suit.
 In another nod to changing times—the Companion also moved advertising to the front of the magazine and double-page layouts of color became common.

 Circulation by 1950 was four million and advertisement rates were high by 1953 when the rate for a black-and-white page was $12,880.
 But then advertising declined rapidly, and the magazine faced hard times.
 Paul C. Smith, who was President of Crowell-Collier in 1954, was named editor-in-chief for Woman's Home Companion, Collier's and The American Magazine.

 A decade after editor Battles Lane death, the magazine began a decrease in page count, from 945 pages in 1951 to 544 pages in 1956.
 The situation at Collier's was comparable.
 Publisher Crowell-Collier closed The American Magazine, its healthier publication, in order to save Collier's and the Companion.
 By July 1956 it was calculated that the annual loss of the magazine would reach $3 million.
 Just before Christmas 1956, both ailing publications folded, and 2740 employees, mostly printing workers, were laid off without severance pay or pensions.
 Collier's and Woman's Home Companion came to an end January 1957, shortly after the first 1957 issues were distributed.

 In the History of the American Magazines, the closure of the Woman's Home Companion was "mourned by many readers, for it had long been a lively, interesting, and helpful member of the group of leading magazines for women and the home."

 After shuttering the magazines Crowell Collier Publishing Company would reinvent itself as an educational company.

 Other publications

 Occasionally, the Companions stories were collected in anthologies such as Seven Short Novels from the Woman's Home Companion, edited by Barthold Fles.
 The magazine also published such non-fiction as John Wister's Woman's Home Companion Garden Book (Collier, 1947).
-A much-loved, classic collection of American recipes, The Woman's Home Companion Cook Book was compiled by the magazine's staff and edited by Dorothy Kirk in editions printed from 1942 through 1947 by P.F.
+A collection of American recipes, The Woman's Home Companion Cook Book was compiled by the magazine's staff and edited by Dorothy Kirk in editions printed from 1942 through 1947 by P.F.
 Collier & Son Corporation, New York.
 This collection of over 2,600 recipes, with illustrations and homemaking instructions, is still prized by contemporary cooks.